-DO NOT COL WATER

-Do not use tap water.
-The water issue cannot be addressed by boiling water.
-Trucked or bottled water should be used for drinking, making ice, washing dishes, brushing teeth, preparing food, bathing and all domestic use until further notice.

-This Do Not Use Water Notice applies to

-(Describe area or attach mag)

-Bottled/trucked water will be available at the following locations:

-What Happened?

-was found in the drinking water on(date) The RMOW considers any positive sample as a public health hazard and a violation of drinking water standards.

-Details of the contaminant

-What is being done?

-It is likely that you will need to BOTTLED / TRUCKED water for the nextdays hours until the problem is fixed.
-You will be informed when tests show that you no longer need to do this.

-For more information, please contact: at the RMOW on

-or the

-Visit www.whistler.ca for further updates or listen to FM 102.1 / FM 101.5

-Please share this information with other people who drink this water, especially anyone who may not get this notice directly (for example, people in strata buildings, nursing homes, schools, and businesses).
-You can do this by posting this notice in a public place or distributing copies by hand or mail.

-Water System Facility #: Date distributed:
+4. ISTLER RESORT M UNICIPALITY OF WHISTLER DO NOT USE WATER NOTICE col ntamination in (Name of Water Distribution System) water DO NO T USE WATER r issue cannot be addresse Trucked or bottle ed water should b e used for drinking, making i ice, washing dishes, brushing teeth, p preparing food, bat thing and all domestic use un til further notice.
+This Do Not Use W later Notice applies to (Describe area or) etach mag) Bottled/trucked w ater will be availabl e at the following locations: · · · (Insert locations) What Happened? and the second in the state (ماسفساله) The RMOW consid was lound in the drift lers any iking water on positive sample as a pub (date) violation of drinking water standards. positive sumple as a par Details of the contamin ent in effects from drinking the ne considerative des contractive and a serie to Population affected ind n elleuis main annaing im cluding subpopulations w e water (e.y. utarmear flich may be particularly vulnerable (e.g may pose a special health risk for infants, some e iderly, and people with se everely compromised immune systems) If you experience any o w these symptoms and m iey persist, you should seek medical advi ce.
+What is being dor ie? - secribe corrective actions?
+0 It is likely that you bours until the prob will need to BOTTLE ED / TRUCKED water for the next I be informed when tests show that days do this aem is lixed.
+Tou wi i de informed when tests snow that at you no longer need to For more informat tion, please contact : at the RMK OW on or the (Name of person) at 604-935-) (Phone number) Visit w ww.whistler.ca for fur ther updates or listen to FM 102.1 / FM 101.5 Diogra share this is inserting with other or copie who drink this water, especially nnuana wha may ast ast n strata buildings, nursing homes, sci You can do th is by posting this notice e in a public place or distributing copi es by hand or mail.
+100 - 1 mm - er Franklik, St PR Water Syster n Facility #: Date distributed: